 Some people experience redness, swelling, or itching at the site of injection.
 This is usually temporary.
-The injection is known to sting or burn if given when it is cold.
+The injection can sting or burn if given when it is cold.
 Take the medication out of the refrigerator 30 minutes ahead of time to allow it to come up to room temperature before administration.
-Rotate the sites where the injection is given, inject slowly and/or numb the area with ice prior to giving the injection.
+Rotate the sites where the injection is given, inject slowly (over 30-60 seconds) and/or numb the area with ice for one minute before and after the injection.

-Swelling and fluid retention (which can occur in the lungs or heart) have been reported.
-Patients receiving this medication should report any shortness of breath, cough, swelling in arms, legs or face to the healthcare team immediately.
+- Swelling and Fluid Retention: Patients receiving this medication should report any new or worsening shortness of breath, cough, swelling in arms, legs or face to the healthcare team immediately.